 The questions posed to OSPI include a common theme of concern from educators that the undefined terms and lack of specificity in I-2081 made implementation difficult.
-This included concerns surrounding the meaning of the terms that prompt a notification requirement under the Initiative.
-OSPI also received concerns from parents/guardians and community members expressing support for parental rights and advocating for unrestricted access to student records by parents/guardians, as well as those objecting to student participation in common interest groups such as Gay-Straight Alliance.
+This included concerns surrounding the meaning of the terms that prompt a notification requirement under the Initiative, as well as a concern about delaying non-emergency medical treatment in order to provide parental notification OSPI also received concerns from parents/guardians and community members expressing support for parental rights and advocating for unrestricted access to student records by parents/guardians, as well as those objecting to student participation in common interest groups such as Gay-Straight Alliance.